Raaguttam/LiveSyncDesk-Demo/README.md

 # Contact:
-🔷️ For feedback, support, or collaboration: (livesyncdesk@gmail.com) 🔶️ For new ideas or want to discuss a use case with the Developer personally:
+🔷️ For feedback, support, or collaboration: (livesyncdesk@gmail.com)
-📧 uttam.konwer@gmail.com

 # GENERAL DISCLAIMER:
 LiveSyncDesk is a general-purpose collaboration board and not intended for sharing confidential or sensitive information.
 Always follow your organization's data and security guidelines.